The next-generation consoles will release later this year.

 |Optical Drive||Standard Edition: 4K Blu-ray drive

 |2,099 AED||1,249 AED|

 In addition, both consoles will also support ray tracing for graphics, along with backward compatibility on previous-generation games and an upcoming library of launch titles.

 So which console will you be getting?
-Is it the Xbox Series X or the PS5?
-Or maybe both?
+Is it the Xbox Series X/S or the PS5?
+Or maybe all of them?